zhouhhh/micro-app/README.md

 ## micro application
 > The micro application takes the react framework as an example

-1、Add basename for route(If the base application is history route and the micro application is hash route, it is not necessary to set the baseurl, this step can be skipped)
+1、Add basename for route(If the base application is history route and the micro application is hash route, it is not necessary to set the baseroute, this step can be skipped)

 ```js
 // router.js